Sony Xperia Z: Software

-The Xperia Z originally ran Android 4.1.2 Jelly Bean with Sony's launcher and additional applications, including Sony's media applications (Walkman, Album and Movies), as well as a battery stamina mode.
-The device received an update on 24 June 2013, to Android 4.2.2 Jelly Bean.
+The Xperia Z originally ran Android 4.1.2 Jelly Bean with Sony's launcher and additional applications, including Sony's media applications (Walkman, Album, and Movies), as well as a battery stamina mode.
+The device received an update to Android 4.2.2 (Jelly Bean) on 24 June 2013.
 In December 2013, the Android 4.3 Jelly Bean software update rolled out for Xperia Z devices.
-In May 2014, the Android 4.4.2 KitKat software update rolled out, later followed by Android 4.4.4 in September 2014.
+In May 2014, the Android 4.4.2 KitKat software update rolled out, followed by Android 4.4.4 in September 2014.

-On 16 October 2014, Sony reported that it would be updating the entire Xperia Z lineup of devices, to Android 5.0 Lollipop, beginning in early 2015, for the core Xperia Z3 and Xperia Z2 devices, with others following soon after.
-Later in CES 2015 at Sony's event, they announced that Android 5.0 Lollipop would be rolled out to the Xperia Z series starting February 2015.
+On 16 October 2014, Sony reported that it would be updating the entire Xperia Z lineup of devices to Android 5.0 Lollipop, beginning in early 2015, for the core Xperia Z3 and Xperia Z2 devices, with others following soon after.
+Later in CES 2015 at Sony's event, they announced that the Android 5.0 Lollipop would be rolled out to the Xperia Z series starting in February 2015.

-On 29 May 2015, Sony released Android 5.0 Lollipop for the Xperia Z, followed by Android 5.0.2 from 23 May 2015.
+On 29 May 2015, Sony released Android 5.0 Lollipop for the Xperia Z, followed by Android 5.0.2 on 23 May 2015.
 On 7 September 2015, Sony released Android 5.1 Lollipop for the Xperia Z. This was the final firmware update for the device, as Android 6.0 Marshmallow was released for the Xperia Z2 and later Xperia devices only.

 Network compatibility

 The following table shows which UMTS and LTE bands are supported.
-See the list of UMTS networks and the list LTE networks to find which bands are required to use a cell phone service provider.
+See the list of UMTS networks and the list of LTE networks to find which bands are required to use a cell phone service provider.

-All variants support four 2G GSM bands 850/900/1800/1900.
+All variants support four 2G GSM bands: 850/900/1800/1900.